Italy Hiking: Tuscany & Cinque Terre

 Located on the Italian Riviera, Grand Hotel Torre Fara in Chiavari serves up luxury with a side of sea breeze.
 This unique tower-turned-hotel boasts rooms with postcard-worthy views of the Gulf of Tigullio and Portofino.
 You...

-Florence - Grand Hotel Adriatico (Extension)
+Florence - Grand Hotel Adriatico (Pre-Extension)

 Steps from Florence's iconic sights, Grand Hotel Adriatico welcomes you with its comfortable rooms, on-site restaurant, and garden bar (a quiet retreat from the city buzz).
 Unique perks include a 24/7 gym and in-room massages....